 The hike is located in the beautiful Todd Lake area of the GWNF.
 Excellent car camping is abundant throughout the area with sites scattered along North River, as well as the North River and Todd Lake contemporary camping areas.
 Little Bald Knob itself doesn't have any views from the summit, but there are many spectacular vistas along the ridge.
+1/4 past the summit are the ridgeline meadows and a great place for lunch and turn around spot.

 The Little Bald Knob hike heads north on the Wild Oak Trail where it crosses North River.
 A great way to spend the weekend is to camp along North River and hike south along the Wild Oak Trail to Hardscrabble Knob one day, then hike up to the Little Bald Knob Ridge from the camping area the next.
 There are also several other hikes located in this trail system within a 10 minute drive, including Trimble Mountain, North River Gorge, and Sand Spring Mountain.